mastodon/mastodon/aws/readme.md

 # AWS Cloudformation Stack - End to End deployment
-* Installs 1x EC2 Server (Dockerised Mastodon Instance)
+* 1x EC2 Server (Dockerised Mastodon Instance)
-* Installs 1x RDS PostgreSQL (for Database)
+* 1x RDS PostgreSQL (for Database)
-* Installs 1 x ElasticCache Redis (for shared cache)
+* 1 x ElasticCache Redis (for shared cache)
-* Installs 1 x S3 Bucket for storage (with AWS IAM account)
+* 1 x S3 Bucket for storage (with AWS IAM account)

+## Installation Guide
+1) Setup a new Route53 zone and forward the domain nameservers correctly.
+2) Register with mailgun.com and setup required DNS records for approval.
+3) Create the AWS CFN Stack with the required details.
+4) Register an account on your instance (log in and promote as admin using cli)

-# TODO
+## TODO
-* Setup scheduled tasks
+* Setup scheduled tasks (documentation related to recommend tasks is slim)
+* Automate creation of admin account (task is currently interactive only)